 To allow a client to obtain information about a set of IDL definitions, you must add those definitions to the Interface Repository.
 Orbix supports commands that allow you to add IDL definitions to the repository, read the contents of the repository, and remove definitions from it.
 Each of these commands accesses the Interface Repository through the Interface Repository server.

 This chapter explains how to manage the Interface Repository using Orbix command-line utilities.
-Refer to "The Interface Repository Browser" for details of how you can use Orbix GUI tools.

 Configuring the Interface Repository